Exploring the National Trust's Historic Rippon Lea Estate with Kids

-Last weekend, my youngest son and I journeyed to the National Trust's Rippon Lea Estate & Gardens to partake in the 2018 Teddy Bear's Picnic Event.
+My youngest son and I visited the National Trust's Rippon Lea Estate & Gardens to partake in the Teddy Bear's Picnic Event earlier in the year.

 My son and I had such a wonderful time exploring the grounds of this beautiful property, and whilst the Teddy Bear's Picnic a-once-a-year activity, that doesn't mean you can't visit on another day of the year.

 Join in on the NEW Art of Beer tour of Melbourne, which will cover the city's relationship with beer, its history and the best places to drink and enjoy beer.